canonical/phone-docs/en/apps/html-5/tutorials/meanings-app-html5-tutorial.md

 This app uses JQuery to call the web API.
 We need to add the JQuery lib to our package, which takes a few steps:

   * Ensure libjs-jquery package is installed with:
      $ sudo apt-get install libjs-jquery

   * Copy the lib into your app directory with
      $ cp /usr/share/javascript/jquery/jquery.min.js .

   * **Tip**: You might need to close and open the project for the jquery.min.js file to display in the SDK project.
-  * Include the jquery.min.js file into your index.html file by adding this line into the main HTML <header> .. </header>:
+  * Include the jquery.min.js file into your index.html file by adding this line into the main HTML `<header> .. </header>`:
      <script src="js/jquery.min.js"></script>

 ### Using the JQuery ready event handler

-In js/app.js, find the default window.onload event handler:
+In `js/app.js`, find the default window.onload event handler:

     window.onload = function () {
        var UI = new UbuntuUI();